vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-exporter.md

     sharedSecret: my-shared-secret
 ```

-The shared secret value is mandatory to avoid the risk that if a ``SecretImporter`` is created that targets namespaces it shouldn't, that someone else in control of one of the targeted namespaces can steal the secret.
+The shared secret value is mandatory so that if a ``SecretExporter`` is created that targets namespaces it shouldn't, that someone else in control of one of the targeted namespaces can't steal the secret.
 For someone to be able to get a copy of the secret, they would need to know the shared secret value.

 Changing the target secret name
 -------------------------------